-During their experiment, scientists edited out two genes in lymphatic tissue and prevent the uptake of fat particles called chylomicrons, thinking it would make the mice fat.
-But despite eating a high-fat diet the mice actually stayed skinny.
+During their experiment, scientists edited out two genes in lymphatic tissue and prevented the uptake of fat particles called chylomicrons, thinking it would make the mice fat.
+But despite eating a high-fat diet, the mice actually stayed skinny.
 The mice lacking the two genes excreted lipids and gained little weight despite being fed a high-fat diet.

-Scientist Feng Zhang to discover that the absence of two molecules helped “zip up” specialized vessels in lymphatic tissue and prevent the uptake of fat particles called chylomicrons.
+Scientist Feng Zhang discovered that the absence of two molecules helped “zip up” specialized vessels in lymphatic tissue and prevent the uptake of fat particles called chylomicrons.

 Lipids are taken up in lymphatic tissue in the gut through entries in vessels called lacteals.
-Much of the time, the passage of lipids to the vessels are controlled through effectively penetrated button-like structures.
-In any case, in mice lacking vascular endothelial development factor 1 and neuropilin1 vessels progress toward becoming “zippered” and lipids are discharged as opposed to taken up by vessels.
+Much of the time, the passage of lipids to the vessels is controlled through effectively penetrated button-like structures.
+In any case, in mice lacking vascular endothelial development factor 1 and neuropilin1, vessels progress toward becoming “zippered,” and lipids are discharged as opposed to taken up by vessels.
 Zippering can be likewise prompted in ordinary mice by hindering the Rho kinase ROCK.

 Eichmann said, “We found that such drugs also close the pores of the lymphatic vessels in the gut and inhibit fat uptake.
 They could be tested in humans for lipid-lowering effects.”